 We share our in-depth tips and strategies to create a travel life you love for free or cheap in our ebook, but for now here is a very easy way for you to travel more.

-How to travel in your own backyard
+How to be a tourist in your own town

 It’s time to put the travel glasses on and explore your own home town and region.
 New things you could do include: